gauravvij/Github-issue-Analyzer-Optimisation/README.md

 ### 3. The auto-research loop

-Neo ran twelve hypotheses, each stating in advance the metric it had to move and the metric it was not allowed to regress.
+NEO ran twelve hypotheses, each stating in advance the metric it had to move and the metric it was not allowed to regress.
 Every candidate passed a free seven-step gate before any money was spent, and anything worth keeping was re-confirmed at three attempts.